bmdako/docker_demo/README.md

 ## Docker demo

 This is a simple demo project how I have used Docker to deploy my Node.js projects.
+It doesn't have to Node.js but could be any other platform.
+The process is the same.

 It's a very simple way of doing it.
 No fancy scripts or custom logic.
 But it's a place to start.

 ### Step 0: Setup